timorthi/MonsterInfoBot/README.md

 **4.8.14**
 - Creates commentid.txt if not found in local directory.

 Merged pull request by @icbat:
 - Factoring out code and placed them into functions
 - Prepping code for implementation of new functions

+**4.12.14**
+- Made a login function and added exception handling for failed logins
+- Changed method names in preparation for carve/drop feature implementation
+- Changed some console logs to improve comprehensibility

 Running Locally
 ===============